scalawithcats/scala-with-cats/src/pages/intro/equal.md

 ### Take Home Points

-In this section we introduced a new type class -- [scalaz.Equal] -- that lets us perform type-safe equality checks:
+In this section we introduced a new type class---[scalaz.Equal]---that lets us perform type-safe equality checks:

  - we create an instance `Equal[A]` to implement equality-testing functionality for `A`.

- - [scalaz.syntax.equal] provides two methods of interest -- `===` for testing equality and `=/=` for testing inequality.
+ - [scalaz.syntax.equal] provides two methods of interest---`===` for testing equality and `=/=` for testing inequality.

 Because `Equal` is invariant, we have to be precise about the types of the values we use as arguments.
 We sometimes need add type hints to ensure the compiler that everything is ok.